PavanRangani/docs/docs/prd/tax/tax.md

 - Allows to delete state anytime

+### Audit

+- Audited is only applicable for 1040 form
+- When Audited is true,
+  - System ask for name of the `Audit`
+  - Allows to enter new values of [Summary information](#summary-information) and [Carryforward](#carryforward)
+- When `Audited` is true, system shows Original and  audited  both values in `Summary information` and  `Carryforward`

 ### Disable Payment

 - Payments can be disabled if required.
-When its disabled all payments of `Federal and `States` will be deleted.
+When its disabled all payments of `Federal` and `States` will be deleted.

 ### Enable Payment